Social elitism and social justice handed out on every street corner.

 The above quote is from a recent magazine editorial.
 Not from some niche publication aimed at the smug hedonists of high society, where such a determined sense of “look at me?
 Isn’t my life just PERFECT?” would be a conscious and somewhat understandable attempt to fit into the elitist aspirations or lifestyle fantasies of the person who seeks it out and buys the magazine.
 No, this is from a weekly freebie thrust into the hands of commuters and shoppers outside of city transport hubs by a downtrodden hawker on minimum wage, alongside The Metro, The Evening Standard and whatever other print publications that have realised the only way that they can find a readership in these digital times is to give their product away.

-How such hang-wringing concerns fit with the blatant elitism and hedonistic self-importance of the magazine is hard to understand, until you realise that these are the very issues – first world problems run rampant – that well paid middle class people fret over while wearing their Whistles staples and sipping watermelon martinis in their private drinking clubs where the badly dressed, Brexit-voting, Sun-reading lower orders won’t be able to bother them.
+How such hang-wringing concerns fit with the blatant elitism and hedonistic self-importance of the magazine is hard to understand, until you realise that these are the very issues – first world problems run rampant – that well-paid but culturally dead middle-class people fret over while wearing their Whistles staples and sipping watermelon martinis in their private drinking clubs where the badly dressed, Brexit-voting, Sun-reading lower orders won’t be able to bother them.
 Much like the middle classes who fret over Trump’s oppressive policies and proclaim their ethical vegan status even as they snort lines of cocaine – not, I think you’ll find, an ethically sourced substance – at dinner parties, these are people so caught up in their own wonderfulness that they have no sense of self-awareness and no understanding of the innate hypocrisy that permeates virtually everything they do and say.

 Some would argue that Stylist is an ‘aspirational’ publication, fostering a desire to transcend one’s lowly economic status and attain some of the pointless goods and empty experiences that the magazine so aggressively promotes.
 Others may say that Stylist simply offers the average Josephine – we’re not being sexist here, the magazine is thoroughly pitched at a female readership, no matter who has it thrust at them as they exit a tube station – a harmless, tantalising glimpse of a fantasy life she desperately craves but can never have.
 Lifestyle porn for masochists.
 A fleeting escape from the drudgery of the real world, with a very bitter after-taste.
 Whatever turns you on, I suppose.